Observing Quantum Correlation Dynamics in Tunable Superconducting Bose-Hubbard Simulators

 Figures \ref{fig3}(e)-(h) show the results for the initial state $\ket{\Phi_2}$ with the Bell state $\ket{B}_{45}$ initially prepared in the Q$_4$Q$_5$ qutrit pair.
 The propagation of entanglement and quantum discord seen from ${\mathcal N}_{36}$ and ${\mathcal D}_{36}$ changes moderately in this case for increasing $u$, while the magnitude of entanglement slightly increases, in contrast to the vanishing entanglement in Fig.~\ref{fig3}(c).
-This results from the Bell-state entanglement which does not involve the double-excitation state and is independent of $u$.
+This results from the Bell-state entanglement, which is absent in the $\ket{\Phi_1}$ state and does not involve the double-excitation state so is independent of $u$.
 The measured density matrix in Fig.~\ref{fig3}(h) shows that the initial population of the $\ket{11}$ component in the Bell state coherently transfers among the basis states in the two-particle subspace $\{\ket{11},\ket{02},\ket{20}\}$ resulting in entanglement in the form similar to $\ket{\Psi_2}$ (and later to $\ket{\Psi^{\prime}_2}$), while at the same time maintaining the coherence with the $\ket{00}$ component.

 The experimental results for the initial state $\ket{\Phi_3}$, namely with two particles placed in the middle Q$_4$ qutrit in a 7-qutrit chain, are shown in Figs.~\ref{fig3}(i)-(l).
 The entanglement and quantum discord data for two qutrit pairs Q$_3$Q$_5$ and Q$_2$Q$_6$ show their fast decreases in the measured time scale as $u$ increases, due to the much reduced tunneling rate mentioned above.
 For $u$ = 0, the entanglement between particles walking in the left and right directions develops in both single- and two-particle subspaces in the forms of $\ket{\Psi_1}$ = $\left(\ket{10}\pm\ket{01}\right)/\sqrt{2}$ and $\ket{\Psi_2}$, as evident from the measured density matrix in Fig.~\ref{fig3}(l).
 For large $u$, the two particles move together with equal probabilities to the left and right, creating the symmetric entangled state $\ket{\Psi^{\prime}_2}$ over a much longer time scale.